Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Coloring

 A simple kind of list coloring is the basis of all our methods of coloring a weighted gain graph.
-The idea is to let $\fW$ be any class of subsets of the color set $\fC$ that is closed under intersection and the $\fG$-action; these subsets can be used as vertex color lists.
+The idea is to let $\fW$ be any class of subsets of the color set $\fC$ that is closed under intersection and the $\fG$-action, with intersection as its semigroup operation; these subsets can be used as vertex color lists.
 A \emph{list coloration} or simply \emph{coloration} is any function $x: V \to \fC$ such that all $x(v_i) \in h_i$.
 It is proper as a list coloration if it is proper as a coloration of its gain graph.

 In list coloring a contracted weight $h/B$ has the formula